cdktf/cdktf-provider-gitlab/docs/pipelineSchedule.go.md

 - *Type:* *string

 The branch/tag name to be triggered.
+This must be the full branch reference, for example: `refs/heads/main`, not `main`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/16.11.0/docs/resources/pipeline_schedule#ref PipelineSchedule#ref}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.0.0/docs/resources/pipeline_schedule#ref PipelineSchedule#ref}

 ---